lew-sword/app_testing/dtao_test_app/README.md

 A lightweight app that can be used to demonstrate how python code can be displayed using streamlit

 ## Installation
-- Download the `config.toml`, `macro_dtao_app.py` and `requirements.txt` files, and save to a directory.
-- Open that directory in terminal and then run
+- Open the repo directory in terminal and then run

     `python -m venv .venv`